Home

 A large, stunning gecko familiar to millions of Southeast Asia's rural dwellers; this species commonly takes up residence in the roofs of village huts and houses.
 At night it emerges to feed on insects and small vertebrates.

-This is a wide-ranging species, extending from Bangladesh, through India, Burma, Thailand and Indochina to Peninsular Malaysia and most of the Indonesian and Philippine islands.
+This is a wide-ranging species, extending from Bangladesh, through India, Myanmar, Thailand and Indochina to Peninsular Malaysia and most of the Indonesian and Philippine islands.
 In Singapore it is now rarely seen due to urbanisation.